Skip to main content

 • ED has a long history of promoting substance misuse prevention in schools, through programs, products, and targeted technical assistance.

-• ED's Office of Safe and Supportive Schools administers grant programs and other technical assistance centers that can help State and local education agencies and schools address substance misuse prevention, promote school safety, and create supportive school climates.
+• ED administers grant programs and other technical assistance centers that can help State and local educational agencies and schools address substance misuse prevention, promote school safety, and create supportive school climates.

 Note: This webpage contains resources that are provided for the user's convenience.
 The inclusion of these materials is not intended to reflect its importance, nor is it intended to endorse any views expressed, or products or services offered.
 These materials may contain the views and recommendations of various subject matter experts as well as hypertext links, contact addresses and websites to information created and maintained by other public and private organizations.
 The opinions expressed in any of these materials do not necessarily reflect the positions or policies of the U.S. Department of Education.
 The U.S. Department of Education does not control or guarantee the accuracy, relevance, timeliness, or completeness of any outside information included in these materials.